ONSvisual/Charts/README.md

 ## Guide to updating and placing an initial commit for a chart

 - All missing charts can be found in the issues section of the repository.
-They will have the following format, "[chart name] Initial Commit".
+They will have the following format, "[descriptive chart name]: Initial Commit".

 - If this issue does not have an active branch and you would like to update and upload the chart please create a branch and you will be responsible for updating and making a pull request for the chart.